Val Verde, California: Infrastructure

 Vehicular access to the community from two points in the north and south on paved two-lane roads.
 The Chiquito Canyon Road branches off from State Route 126, here named Henry Mayo Drive, and enters the community from the south; from the north, Del Valle Road branches off from Hasley Canyon Road to enter the community.
 Other than these public roads, there are dirt mountain roads that give emergency access to the surrounding mountains.
 The majority of public residential roads are paved; there are no paved sidewalks in the semi-rural community.
 The main east–west thoroughfare is San Martinez Road.

 The City of Santa Clarita Transit service operates route 2 which runs through from the McBean Regional Transit Center in Santa Clarita, with four stops on Chiquito Canyon Road, three on San Martinez Road including one in Val Verde Park, and one on Del Valle Road.

 Home construction ranges from wood-frame with stucco facades to large multi-bedroom houses.

 Residents use septic tanks for their sewage, discouraging development.

+Education

+It is in the Castaic Union School District (elementary school) and the William S. Hart Union High School District.